k2view-academy/K2View-Academy/articles/19_Broadway/21a_iterations_addnl.md

 * Are the connected elements on the same level of hierarchy or on different levels?
 * Are the link types the same (all **Iterate**) or different (**Iterate** combined with other types)?
 * Do the connected elements belong to different nested arrays?
-See the explanation and the examples of this scenario in the Blend with Condition section of this article below.

 This article described how Broadway performs complex iteration use cases, such as: